 Now, if the dip lasts longer and through the end of the year, it gets more difficult to make the case that dipping revenues were just a temporary thing.
-We have some business owners listing their businesses now before they fully rebound because they are nervous about circumstances out of their control.
+We have some business owners listing and selling their businesses now in 2020 before they fully rebound because they are nervous about circumstances out of their control.
 Listing now is their safe option.”

 What advice would you give to a business owner wanting to sell their business this year?

 “Don’t believe everything you hear.
 Business activity is still going strong and there are buy and sell opportunities everywhere.
 If health, life, and ambitions are the reasons behind wanting to list your business for sale, don’t wait.
 There’s no reason to.
 The first step in that process is to get a broker’s opinion of value.
 This will help quantify the business value so other strategic decisions can be made to move forward, or not.”